Central Bank of Kenya

 The Central Bank of Kenya (CBK) (Banki Kuu ya Kenya) is the monetary authority of Kenya.
 Its head office is located in Nairobi.
-CBK was founded by in 1966 after the dissolution of East African Currency Board (EACB).
-Dr. Patrick Ngugi Njoroge is current Governor of CBK and Sheila M’Mbijjewe is the Deputy Governor.
+CBK was founded in 1966 after the dissolution of East African Currency Board (EACB).
+Dr. Kamau Thugge, CBS is the current Governor and Dr. Susan Koech is the Deputy Governor.

 Organizational structure

 Management

 The bank’s executive management team comprises the governor, deputy governors and heads of departments.
 The governor assumes the role of Chief Executive Officer of the bank and is therefore responsible for its overall management.
 The governor is also the bank’s official spokesperson.

 Governor

-The current governor of the bank is Patrick Ngugi Njoroge.
+The current governor of the bank is Dr. Kamau Thugge.
 Former governors of the bank are: